mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 It does mean that it is not possible to tell by looking at someone whether he or she belongs to any given racial group unless there are cultural clues.
-Dress, mannerisms, accents and such like will usually indicate a person’s cultural origin.
+Dress, mannerisms, accents and such like will usually indicate a person's cultural origin.

 SOLOMANI
-The Solomani often claim to be the true ‘root stock’ of Humaniti as they developed on Terra itself.
+The Solomani often claim to be the true 'root stock' of Humaniti as they developed on Terra itself.
 Others point out that these are the people who were left behind when humans went or were taken to the stars during the Ancients period.